-Observations show that different levels of deciduousness contribute to alternative strategies for tropical tree response to water stress (Williams et al., 2008).
+Observations show that diversity of deciduousness contributes to successful alternative strategies for tropical forest response to water stress (Williams et al., 2008).
 For example, during the severe 1997 El Nino drought, brevi-deciduous trees and deciduous stem-succulents within a tropical dry site in Guanacaste Costa Rica retained leaves during the extreme wet-season drought, behaving differently than during normal dry seasons (Borchert et al., 2002).
-Both models here predict that neither seasonal deciduousness, nor drought-deciduous phenology at the seasonally dry tropical forest, Palo Verde (which consists of trees with different leaf phenological strategies), act to buffer the forest from a large drop in LAI during UCEs (Fig. S1a-b).
+Both models here predict that neither seasonal deciduousness, nor drought-deciduous phenology at the seasonally dry tropical forest, Palo Verde (which consists of trees with different leaf phenological strategies), act to buffer the forest from a large drop in LAI during UCEs (Fig. S1ab).
 Even with this large decrease in LAI, ED2 predicted a very weak biomass loss at the time of UCEs (Fig. 2a), suggesting large-scale leaf loss is not a direct mechanism of plant mortality in ED2.
-At the EucFACE site prior to the simulated extreme drought, LAI was stable in ED2, while LPJ-GUESS displayed strong inter-annual variability in LAI (Fig. S1a-b).
+Leaf loss is one component of total carbon turnover flux equations in terrestrial models, in addition to woody loss, fine-roots, and reproductive tissues.
+Having a better understanding of when extreme levels of phenological turnover contribute to stand-level mortality could be improved.
+Among other turnover hypothesis explored, Pugh et al. (2020) found that phenological turnover fluxes where just as important as mortality fluxes in driving forest turnover time in the VDMs: LPJ-GUESS, CABLE-POP, ORCHIDEE, but not the LSM JULES.
+At the EucFACE site prior to the simulated extreme drought, LPJ-GUESS displayed strong inter-annual variability in LAI (Fig. S1a-b).
 This capability of large swings in LAI (5.8 to 0.8) by LPJ-GUESS could contribute to model uncertainty and the considerable mortality response at EucFACE.
 Modeled LAI was the largest source of variability in another ecosystem model, CABLE, when evaluating the simulated response to CO2 fertilization (Li et al., 2018).
-Models might better capture the different plant phenological responses to UCEs if the PFT phenology schemes better represented morphological and physiological characteristics relevant to plant-water relations (e.g., leaf age; retention of young leaves even during extreme droughts; Borchert et al., (2002); variation in hydraulic traits as a function of leaf habit Vargas et al., (2021)) (Table 3).
+VDMs could be improved by better capturing different plant phenological responses to UCEs by better representing a range of leaflevel morphological and physiological characteristics relevant to plant-water relations such as leaf age, retention of young leaves even during extreme droughts, (Borchert et al., (2002)), and variation in hydraulic traits as a function of leaf habit (Vargas et al., (2021)) (Table 3).
+Two such examples are seen in the FATES model where the possibility for "trimming" the lowest leaf layer can occur when leaves are in negative carbon balance due to light limitation thus optimizing maintenance costs and carbon gain, as well as leaf age classifications providing variations in leaf productivity and turnover.